Adding Synapses¶

 We allocate the synapses to the sections of the postsynaptic neuron uniformly.

-A synapse is assigned a random section (syn.sec
+A synapse is assigned a random section (syn.sec) and location (syn.loc) within the section.

 Each synapse has the following references to the NEURON objects: